tiagodavi/tiagodavi/README.md

 ## Hi there 👋

-15 years of experience as a Software Engineer, including 5 years in Artificial Intelligence, I have helped create over 50 projects throughout my career, many of them from scratch.
+15 years of experience as Software Engineer, including 5 years in Artificial Intelligence, I have helped create over 50 projects throughout my career, many of them from scratch.
 I've worked at over 10 different companies with various challenges, including top companies like Apple, as well as startups in the United States, United Kingdom, Brazil, and Norway.
 I have successfully adapted to teams of various sizes, both in person and remotely.

 ## What sets me apart?